 Here's a news flash, I've been in software development for more than 12 years now and there has NEVER been a time when I haven't needed to learn something, or there was a project where I knew everything I needed to at the beginning.

 If you're stressing today that there's something you need to learn, get used to it, as you'll keep bumping into this issue until the day you retire.
 It took me a while to grasp this concept but after I did, my career took a massive uphill climb.
-As a developer, what matters most in your career is NOT encyclopedic knowledge of everything (that is what Google is for), to advance in your career, you have to learn how to become good at problem-solving, learning effectively and being able to commute effectively with your team.
+As a developer, what matters most in your career is NOT encyclopedic knowledge of everything (that is what Google is for), to advance in your career, you have to learn how to become good at problem-solving, learning effectively and being able to communicate effectively with your team.

 Sounds smashing... where do I even start?"If anything above feels familiar to you, then my advice to you is to start thinking differently about your career.
-Instead of just focusing on solving the problem at hand, or, learning the ins and outs of every framework ever built, focus on learning an analytical problem-solving skill and focus on how to learn things in an effective way.Over the next few articles in this series, I'll give you some practical and actionable advice to help you level up your software development skills to make you more effective at work.If you're anything like me, you might be wondering why bother, I mean if you've got a job and it's paying you a salary, why should you care about leveling up your skills, the answer is simple.
-If you don't master these skills, you will lose out of tens of thousands of pounds throughout your career.
+Instead of just focusing on solving the problem at hand, or, learning the ins and outs of every framework ever built, focus on learning an analytical problem-solving skill and focus on how to learn things in an effective way.Over the next few articles in this series, I'll give you some practical and actionable advice to help you level up your software development skills to make you more effective at work.If you're anything like me, you might be wondering why bother?
+I mean if you've got a job and it's paying you a salary, why should you care about leveling up your skills?
+The answer is simple; if you don't master these skills, you will lose out on tens of thousands of pounds throughout your career.
 These skills are the things that can allow you to go to Vegas, or Orlando every year compared to a 'nice' weekend in a caravan somewhere up the road.
 The main difference between a shit developer and a rockstar isn't in 95% of the cases that the rock star knows everything in the universe possible, the rock star has simply learned how to solve problems quickly and more effectively than the other people in the team.
 It really is that simple.So you might be thinking this all sounds great, how can I get in on this action, well the good news is that the fun starts tomorrow.

 Software Architect, Programmer and Technologist Jon Jones is founder and CEO of London-based tech firm Digital Prompt.
 He has been working in the field for nearly a decade, specializing in new technologies and technical solution research in the web business.
 A passionate blogger by heart , speaker & consultant from England.. always on the hunt for the next challenge